Hans Albrecht, Hereditary Prince of Schleswig-Holstein

-Hans Albrecht, Hereditary Prince of Schleswig-Holstein-Sonderburg-Glücksburg, from 1931 onwards, of Schleswig-Holstein (12 May 1917, Schloss Louisenlund, Schleswig, Schleswig-Holstein, Germany – 10 August 1944, Jedlińsk, General Government, Germany) was the Hereditary Prince of Schleswig-Holstein and the heir apparent to the Head of the House of Oldenburg.
+Hans Albrecht was titled Hereditary Prince of Schleswig-Holstein-Sonderburg-Glücksburg, and from 1931 onwards of Schleswig-Holstein.
+He was the Hereditary Prince of Schleswig-Holstein and the heir apparent to the Head of the House of Oldenburg.

 He was the eldest son of Wilhelm Friedrich, Duke of Schleswig-Holstein, and Princess Marie Melita of Hohenlohe-Langenburg.
-The Hereditary Prince fought in the Second World War between 1939 and 1944 when he died from wounds received in action near Jedlińsk, Poland.
+He fought in the Second World War between 1939 and 1944 when he died from wounds received in action near Jedlińsk, Poland.